PySCeS/pysces-documentation/source/inputfile_doc.rst

 ``1.0``).

-Variable or free species are initialised differently depending on whether compartments are present in the model.
+Variable or free species are initialised differently depending on whether compartments are present in the model or not.
 Although the variable species concentrations are determined by the parameters of the system, their initial values are used in various places, calculating total moiety concentrations (if